Objections have been lodged against plans for a car storage depot at Peterborough's Showground

-Householders voice safety fears at car transporters on residential streets heading to East of England Showground
+Householders to voice safety fears at car transporters on residential streets heading to East of England Showground

 Scores of objections to car storage and distribution centre

-Residents have voiced fears for their safety from huge car transporters using quiet roads on a housing estate to access a vehicle storage and distribution depot at the East of England Showground
+Scores of residents are expected to attend a public meeting tonight (April 17) to voice safety fears about huge car transporters using roads on a housing estate to access a vehicle storage and distribution depot at the East of England Showground.

+It is thought about 50 people will turn out for the meeting, which has been organised by the Asset Earning Power Group (AEPG) to discuss plans for the future of the Showground.

+While AEPG has organised the meeting to look at its outline planning application for a £50 million leisure village and 1,500 homes on the Showground site, residents are concerned about a retrospective planning application for the DHL-operated storage and distribution depot.

 The objections raise complaints about car transporters using the wrong roads and having to make 360 degree turns and in one case a resident says a lamppost was knocked over.